-The student will apply the techniques learned in Introduction to Ceramics and develop skill in researching clay bodies and glazes.
+(6.00 Lecture/Lab Hrs./Wk.)
+3 Credits The student will apply the techniques learned in Introduction to Ceramics and develop skill in researching clay bodies and glazes.
+The ramics and develop skill in researching clay bodies and glazes.
 The student will understand kiln building, firing methods and advanced techniques in hand-building, throwing, and surface decoration.